-Clinic and Field Practicum Requirements (ED PS 7730 and ED PS 7731 - min 8 credit hours for master's and doctoral degrees)
+Clinic and Field Practica Requirements (ED PS 7730 and ED PS 7731 - min of 8 credit hours for master's and doctoral degrees)

-Practicum takes place over a three year period and meets requirements of both NASP and APA (i.e., minimum of 400 direct service contact hours).
-First and second year students participate in a campus-based practica at the Department of Educational Psychology's Psychoeducational Clinic before going to off-campus sites in their third year.
-Students are required to sign up for one credit hour during fall and spring semesters of the first and second year, under ED PS 7730.
+Practica takes place over a 3-year period and meets requirements of both NASP and APA (i.e., minimum of 400 direct service contact hours).
+First and second year students participate in campusbased practica at the Department of Educational Psychology's Student Assessment and Support Clinic before going to off-campus sites in their third year.
+Students are required to sign up for one credit hour during fall and spring semesters of both the first and second year, under ED PS 7730.
 First year students will work closely with second year students and faculty to become acquainted with clinic policy and procedures.
 In some cases, first year students will be able to gain some direct experience working with Clinic clients, but only after meeting certain skill requirements.
 Second year Clinic students will be providing the majority of clinical services and, like first year students, will be supervised by Clinic faculty.
 Students in the Clinic will be required to act ethically and abide by all Clinic policies.
-Regular attendance at the Monday noon-hour Clinic meetings is also required of Clinic practicum students during their first and second year.
+Regular attendance at the Monday noon-hour Clinic meetings is also required of Clinic practica students during their first and second years.

-Supervision Emphasis: Theoretical and practical aspects of supervision will be included in the Consultation course and the second year of Clinic Practicum.
+Supervision Emphasis: Theoretical and practical aspects of supervision will be included in the Consultation course and the second year of Clinic Practica.
 Both courses are required of students in the second year of the program.
 This will allow students to gain both theoretical and practical knowledge about supervision issues.
-First year school psychology students will experience first-hand supervision by the faculty and second year clinic students, and second year clinic students who are supervision first year students will receive supervision of their supervision by Drs.
+First year school psychology students will experience first-hand supervision by the faculty and second year clinic students, and second year clinic students who are supervising first year students will receive supervision of their supervision by Drs.
 Clark and Pompa.

-Third year students will complete the practicum assignment in the schools, or some other clinical site.
+Third year students will complete the practica assignment in the schools, or some other clinical site as determined by the faculty coordinating the Field Practica.
 These students must register for two credit hours for fall and spring semesters, under ED PS 7731).
-Since the third year practicum is the joint responsibility of the school psychology faculty at the University and the participating school districts and mental health agencies, supervision will be provided both on-site by certified school psychologists and/or licensed psychologists in their practicum sites and by the program's field practicum supervisor.
-Again, students will also be required to attend the regularly-scheduled field practicum class taught by university faculty during fall and spring semesters of ED PS 7731.
+Since the third year practica is the joint responsibility of the school psychology faculty at the University and the participating school districts and mental health agencies, supervision will be provided both on-site by certified school psychologists and/or licensed psychologists at their practica sites and by the program's field practica supervisor.
+Again, students will also be required to attend the regularly-scheduled field practica class taught by university faculty during fall and spring semesters of ED PS 7731.